American Art-Union: Creation

-Although there werw other art unions in the U.S., “none would achieve the popularity or influence of the American Art-Union."
+Although there were other art unions in the United States, “None would achieve the popularity or influence of the American Art-Union."
 (Myers:41) The art union concept, however, ultimately fell out of favor.
 A number of reasons have been given for the AAU's demise, including the lottery and other managerial weaknesses and competition.

 AAU was reflective of "high brow" art and artists of the day.
-But it was their choices that informed a keen new audience of art aficionados.
-As the country endeavored to define its values and mission in the mid-19th century, AAU codified and defined what the Art of America was to be.
-It was proud, defiant, confident, and quintessentially American.
+Their choices informed a new audience of art aficionados.
+As the country endeavored to define its values and mission in the mid-19th century, AAU codified and defined the Art of America as "Proud, defiant, confident, and quintessentially American."
 These character qualities were required in the landscapes, the genre painting and the historical imagery if they were to be chosen by the AAU.

 Examples included Emanuel Leutze, who painted Westward the Course of Empire Takes Its Way to emphasize the vastness of possibilities in the American future.
 Washington Crossing the Delaware, a portrait of George Washington's covert crossing of the Delaware River during the American Revokutionary War, inspired reformers in Europe.
 George Caleb Bingham reflect the tension of the unknown and the excitement of the West in The Concealed Enemy (1845), and he captured the independent and optimistic spirit in his The Jolly Flatboatmen (1846).
 Thomas Cole's Arcadia and Youth lent a comforting and moralizing tone to landscapes that inspired two generations of artists, including his student Frederic Edwin Church, who had a lasting affiliation with the AAU.